 The recipe starts with zesting the lemon directly into the sugar.
 When citrus fruit is zested the oils are released and a lot of the flavor and scent are in the oils.
 Zesting the fruit directly into the sugar ensures that you are capturing as much flavor as possible.

-Place the saucepan over medium heat and whisk it constantly making sure to cover the entire bottom of the pan.
+Place the saucepan over medium heat and whisk it constantly making sure to cover the entire bottom and corners of the pan.
+When the butter melts, reduce the heat to medium-low heat.
 Do not walk away from the curd while you are cooking it or it will burn.
 If you have to walk away for some reason, remove the pan from the heat.

 Lemon Curd - Frequently Asked Questions